Shuzhengz/TPFanCtrl2/README.md

 ## About

-This is a Fork of https://github.com/ThinkPad-Forum/TPFanControl/tree/master/fancontrol.
+This is a fork of the [original TPFC](https://github.com/ThinkPad-Forum/TPFanControl/tree/master/fancontrol), based on [byrnes' dual fan mod](https://github.com/byrnes/TPFanControl).
 It's updated it to work with two fan devices, such as the X1 Extreme.
 This has only been tested on my X1 Extreme Gen. 1, but it should work on any other dual-fan Thinkpads that are released.
 The default fan profile that is included is a silent one, with the fans only coming on at 60c.
 This can be changed by editing tpfancontrol.ini in the fancontrol/Debug.
 Visual Studio 2019 Community was used to build and debug.

 ## Requirements